 Rules of golf state for a ball to be embedded on the fairway it must be in its own pitch-mark with part of the ball below the level of the ground.
 However, the ball does not necessarily have to touch the soil to be considered embedded, e.g. grass or loose impediments may intervene between the ball and the soil.
-Relief is extended to through the green.
-A ball that is embedded in its own pitch-mark may be cleaned and dropped as near to the spot where the ball originally lay, but no nearer the hole.
+Relief is allowed in the “general area”, meaning, both fairway and rough can take relief.
+A ball that is embedded in its own pitch-mark may be cleaned and dropped as near to the spot, within one club length, where the ball originally lay, but no nearer the hole.

 Stones in Bunkers

 Stones in bunkers are movable obstructions and may be removed without penalty as long as it does not change the lie of the ball.

 It is not felt there as a rule there are any usual situations at our current home courses, but may be encountered as an exception or at other courses.
 A player's ball comes to rest in a situation dangerous to the player,

 It is unreasonable to expect the player to play from a dangerous situation, such as near a live snake or a bees nest or Red Ants nest (i.e. not a single ant) and unfair to require the player to incur a penalty under Rule 26 (Water Hazards) or Rule 28 (Ball Unplayable).
 With respect to red ants, if in doubt if the situation qualifies, agree with your playing partner and proceed with the shot.